tr37ion/Mesa-3D/src/gallium/docs/source/cso/rasterizer.rst

         Actually all graphics APIs use a top-left rasterization rule for pixel ownership, but their notion of top varies with the axis origin (which can be either at y = 0 or at y = height).

-Gallium instead always assumes that top is always at y=0.
+        If PIPE_CAP_RASTERIZER_LOWER_LEFT_ORIGIN is advertised, this setting
+        must be set to true if lower_left_origin is true.
+        (This is because some hardware only supports switching the edge rule implicitly by flipping the origin, while other hardware has a setting for the edge rule but cannot flip the origin.)

     See also:
      - http://msdn.microsoft.com/en-us/library/windows/desktop/cc627092.aspx